openedx/frontend-app-learner-portal-enterprise/README.md

 Visit http://localhost:8734

 At this point, it will ask you to login.
 Use the user indicated in devstack (edx@example.com, edx).
-When logged in, expect to see a 404 since we are not setup
+When logged in, expect to see a 404 since we are not setup.

 Our goal is to setup a enterprise customer, obtains its slug, then visit it such as http://localhostL8734/{enterprise_slug}